 Adopting a heart-healthy diet and getting regular physical activity are the most important steps you can take to prevent or control cholesterol problems and heart disease.
-It’s also important to maintain a healthy weight, don’t use tobacco, and manage stress.
+It’s also important to maintain a healthy weight, avoid tobacco and manage stress.

 Here are some tips about being active and eating better:

 - Get physical.
 Aim to get at least 30 minutes of (moderate-intensity) activity five times a week.
 Activities might include a brisk walk, jogging, riding a bike, swimming – even gardening or heavy housework.
-Even 10-minute bursts of activity three times during the day is helpful.
+A 10-minute burst of activity three times during the day is helpful.
 Consider wearing a device that tracks the number of steps you take so that you know your starting

 - Take time to read and understand food labels, and look for the amount of saturated fats, trans fats (hydrogenated or partially hydrogenated oils) and sugar content.